Approach to Therapy

 Therapeutic Modalities

 In addition to and of course (!!!), it is just as important that clients are offered clinical skill and experience.
-Our approaches use an integrated model of care to bring together counselling frameworks, interventions, and evidence-based modalities, dependent on the client and their needs.
+Our approaches use an integrated model of care to bring together counselling frameworks, interventions, and various modalities, dependent on the client and their needs.
 We regularly engage in professional development in celebration of life-long learning and human evolution.

 Molly and Olivia are both certified in cognitive behaviour therapy (CBT) and acceptance and commitment therapy (ACT), while also drawing from compassion-focused therapy, skills from dialectical behavior therapy (DBT), somatics (body-based interventions), attachment-based therapy, and consideration of early life experiences.
 Both Molly and Olivia are trained and experienced in working with trauma, utilizing strategies from internal family systems, the attachment, regulation, and competency (ARC) framework, and trauma-focused cognitive behaviour therapy (TF-CBT).